 There are different root causes for trademark obsolescence.
-The most important is technological innovation resulting in improved and/or cheaper products.
-Think of the changes happening in the handheld or PDA category: from Walkman and MP3 player, integrating telephone, camera, and small computer to the smartphone.
+19 The most important is technological innovation resulting in improved and/or cheaper products.
+Think of the changes happening in the handheld or PDA category.
+From walkman and MP3 player, integrating telephone, camera and small computer, to the smart phone.
 In dynamic markets, such changes can happen very fast.
-A second cause relates to changes in consumer behavior.
-This does not necessarily involve innovation; often it relates to old or existing products.
-For example, low-carb food products have existed since long ago, but their recent success results from a substantial shift in consumer preferences.
-Trademarks associated with the "old" behavior may then be perceived to be out-of-date.
-A third cause relates to changes in social behavior.
+A second cause relates to changes in consumer behaviour.
+This does not necessarily involve innovation, often it relates to old or existing products.
+For example, low carb food products existed long ago, but their recent success results from a substantial shift in consumer preferences.
+Trademarks associated with the "old" behaviour may then be perceived to be out of date.
+A third cause relates to changes in social behaviour.
 In some areas of life, people want to be part of social groups, thereby being distinguishable from people belonging to other social groups.
 Often this is referred to as lifestyles, and it involves their selection of brands.
-Lifestyles change over time and with age; trademarks may face difficulties in coping with such changes in lifestyles.
-Often, such changes in social behavior relate to products where styles and look are important.18 c.
-Trademark consolidation.
+Lifestyles change over time, and with age; trademarks may face difficulties to cope with such changes in lifestyles.
+Often, such changes in social behaviour relate to products where styles and look are important.20 c) Trademark consolidation.
 Sometimes, businesses own and operate more than one brand in the same category, often as a result of merger activities.
-In these cases, the trademark becomes subject to a corporate consolidation, whereby one trademark is replaced by another established trademark of the same owner to increase efficiency and to lower cost (Pontiac, for example).
-The cost of the rebranding plus the losses from customer confusion must be outweighed by the present value of future cost savings from dropping one brand.
+In these cases, the trademark becomes subject to a corporate consolidation, whereby one trademark is replaced by another established trademark of the same owner to increase efficiency and to lower cost (Eaton's, for example).
+The cost of the re-branding plus the losses from customer confusion must be outweighed by the present value of future cost savings from dropping one brand.
 This is the simple principle, and in many cases it works provided that the business and customers of the abandoned trademark can be kept to a large extent.
-This is probably one of the most frequent reasons for a trademark to disappear, for the very trivial objective of trademark economies of scale.
+This is probably one of the most frequent reasons for a trademark to disappear, for the very simple objective of trademark economies of scale.